sstromw/dice/docs/README.md

 Similar to coins, `g(4)`, `g(1/4)`, and `g(0.25)` are all equivalent.

 The Poisson distribution is denoted `Pois(L)` for positive parameter `L`.
 This has no analog to physical dice.
-For numerical stability, this isn't actually implemented.
+Numerical stability is dicey for this one.